mbo0000/dbt_dev/README.md

     - Create a CI job that will be trigger on pull request

 ## Usage
-dbt Cloud will run daily on the scheduled time setup in step 4.
+dbt Cloud will run daily on the scheduled time config in step 4.
 To run project locally, run:
 ```
 dbt run -s model_name --target transforming
 ```